aleneus/dsplab/docs/source/index.rst

 * numpy
 * scipy

-What's new in 0.8
+What's new in 0.9
 -----------------

-* Specfic module damping was removed
-* Function for read signal from csv was added
+* Function for calculation digital Hilbert filter was added
-* More tests were added
+* Demo for digital Hilbert filter was added

 Modules
 -------